google/oboe/docs/FullGuide.md

     }

+## Verifying Stream Configuration and additional properties

-3. You should verify the stream's configuration after opening it.
+You should verify the stream's configuration after opening it.

 The following properties are guaranteed.
-However, if these properties are unspecified, a default value will still be set.
+However, if these properties are unspecified, a default value will still be set, and should be queried by the appropriate accessor.

-    * mStreamCallback (does not have getter)
+* mStreamCallback (does not have an accessor)
 * mFramesPerCallback
 * mSampleRate
 * mChannelCount
 * mFormat
 * mDirection
 * mPerformanceMode

-  The following properties may be changed by the underlying stream and should be queried.
+The following properties may be changed by the underlying stream *even if explicitly set* and therefore should always be queried by the appropriate accessor.

 * mBufferCapacityInFrames
-    * mSharingMode
+* mSharingMode (ideally exclusive)

 The following properties are only set by the underlying stream.
-They cannot be set.
+They cannot be set, but should be queried by the appropriate accessor.

 * mFramesPerBurst
 * mBufferSizeInFrames

 mDeviceId is respected by AAudio (API level >= 28), but not OpenSLES.
-It can be set regardless.
+It can be set regardless, but *will not* throw an error if an OpenSLES stream is used.

 mAudioApi is only a property of the builder, however AudioStream::getAudioApi() can be used to query the underlying API which the stream uses.
 The property set in the builder is not guaranteed, and in general, the API should be chosen by Oboe to allow for best performance and stability considerations.
+Since Oboe is designed to be as uniform across both APIs as possible, this property should not generally be needed, however, it may be useful in the context of several known issues with OpenSLES (see bottom).

 Since sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running.
-Additionally, the underlying parameters a stream is granted is useful when they are left unspecified.
+Additionally, the underlying parameters a stream is granted are useful to know even when they are left unspecified.
 As a matter of good defensive programming, you should check the stream's configuration before using it.
 There are functions to retrieve the stream setting that corresponds to each builder setting:

 | AudioStreamBuilder set methods | AudioStream get methods |